What measurement means for COPD

 Finding out if you have COPD as soon as you can is important.
 While you cannot undo the damage to your lungs, treatment can slow the progress and help you feel better.
 You can also take steps to prevent more damage.

 - Having mucus come up when you cough

 - Shortness of breath that gets worse when you exercise

-The statewide rate of recommended testing by all reporting medical groups to confirm a diagnosis of COPD for adults is 41%.
-This means 41 of 100 adults ages 40 and older had a spriometry test to confirm their COPD diagnosis.
+The medical group average for the COPD measure is 39%.
+This means 39 of 100 adults ages 40 and older had a spirometry test to confirm their COPD diagnosis.

 High performance rates with the COPD measure can be a sign of strong clinical care for respiratory health.
 It’s important to know that small differences in percentages don’t necessarily reflect the quality of care you’ll receive with a certain medical group.
 It is more important to note the large differences between providers, and speak with your doctor if you have questions or concerns.

 This measure is evaluated annually.
 The current data is based on information collected from health plan billing data for dates of service between July 1, 2017 and June 30, 2018.
 This information is collected under the measure name Use of Spirometry Testing in the Assessment of COPD.